Workspaces in Customer.io

 When you enable email or ID as identifiers, you may notice slightly different behaviors from other workspace types.

 customer_idkey is null if you add a person without an ID (by email only).
 You should update your endpoints to use the new

 identifiersobject.
 See our webhook documentation for more information.

-- Segment Source events: After you migrate, message opens, clicks, etc. are only sent to Segment for profiles that have an
+- Segment Source events: After you migrate, message opens, clicks, etc. for people without an

 - If you had an email-only workspace, IDs are no longer auto-generated: In workspaces where email was the only identifier, people auto-generated IDs when you added them by email.
 In your email or ID workspace, this will not happen.
 When you add someone by email, their ID is null.